 The total number of fatal heroin-related overdoses began increasing in 2010.
 Fatal heroin overdoses often occurred as the primary drug causing death, but more recently, heroin and fentanyl and/or fentanyl analog combinations caused a large portion of fatal drug overdoses.
-The annual number of fatal heroin overdoses in 2017-2019 was nearly identical, but began to decrease in 2020 and 2021.
-Heroin overdose deaths decreased by 21.2% in 2021 compared to 2020.
+The annual number of fatal heroin overdoses in 2017-2019 were nearly identical, but began to decrease in 2020-2022.
+Heroin overdose deaths decreased by 37.7% in 2022 compared to 2021.